 OUTCOME KEY PERFORMANCE MEASURES 2018/19 RESULTS Number of Businesses established Relocation of Great Southern 4x4 to the industrial area.
-Shell Roadhouse plans were approved by council and construction will begin in 2019/20 Number of jobs created Develop infrastructure and investment that is sustainable and an ongoing legacy to the shire.
-Level of unemployment The Shire maintains a relatively low level of unemployment.
-Lions Park redeveloped to meet the need of users.
-Officially opened in Sept 2018, The Lions Park attracts travellers to stop in the town.
-Marketing opportunities investigated and implemented Shire continues to market itself and opportunities via the Shire website, Facebook page and local community newsletters.
-New Carpark established An approximate extension of 100m to the carpark along Albany highway allowing more parking for access to businesses along the highway.
-To have appropriate levels of housing to cater for population retention and growth.
-Accommodation availability meets demand Current levels of accommodation meet the demand.
-Single accommodation quarters will be looked into in the future.
+Shell Roadhouse plans were approved by council and construction will begin in 2019/20 Number of jobs created Develop infrastructure and investment Level of unemployment Relocation of Great Southern 4x4 to the industrial area.
+Shell Roadhouse plans were approved by council and that is sustainable and an ongoing legacy to the shire.
+Lions Park redeveloped to meet the need of users. neet Officially opened in Sept 2018, The Lions Park attracts Marketing opportunities investigated and implemented Shire website, Facebook page and local community New Carpark established Albany highway allowing more parking for access to To have appropriate levels of housing to cater for population retention and growth.
+Accommodation availability meets demand